-The project team understood the potential limitations of digital engagement and aimed to reach members of the public who did not have access to a computer or the internet.
+While a majority of engagement occurred through virtual methods, the project team understood the potential limitations of digital engagement and aimed to reach members of the public who did not have access to a computer or the internet.
 Analog communication methods included hanging posters in individual parks, local grocery stores, and other popular neighborhood destinations.
-Socially distanced intercept surveys were completed in the individual parks and paper surveys were provided to community organizations.
-Door hangers with information about the master planning process were hung at residences adjacent to the individual parks.
-Communication was focused on receiving feedback and input from residents on how they use the park and what they would like to see in the future.
+Socially distanced intercept surveys were completed in the individual parks, and paper surveys were provided to community organizations.
+Door hangers with information about the master planning process were hung at residences adjacent to the individual anchor parks.